dscov-tutorials/how-to-pr/how-to-branch.md

 ### Use an existing branch from GitHub

-If the branch you want to use is already on GitHub, then you can clone it and switch to it locally.
+If the branch you want to use is already on GitHub, then you can automatically switch to it locally.

 First ensure you have an up-to-date version of all the remote commits:
 ```shell